Military reports 3 new COVID-19 cases | Yonhap News Agency

 Military reports 3 new COVID-19 cases

-SEOUL, March 30 (Yonhap) -- Two soldiers and an Army officer tested positive for the new coronavirus, the defense ministry said Tuesday.
+SEOUL, April 6 (Yonhap) -- An arms procurement agency official, a civilian worker for the military and a soldier tested positive for the new coronavirus, the defense ministry said Tuesday.

-One soldier stationed in the city of Yangju, north of Seoul, and the other one in the border city of Paju were confirmed to have been infected after showing symptoms during a vacation, according to the ministry.

-The officer also stationed in Paju has been in isolation following the infection of one of his family members, and also tested positive, it added.
+The official at the Defense Acquisition Program Administration (DAPA) in Gwacheon, just south of Seoul, was confirmed to have been infected after showing symptoms.
+Over the past week, the agency reported three COVID-19 patients, including the latest one.

+"Contact tracing is under way.
+All the employees who use the same building with the official are now undertaking virus tests," a DAPA official said.

+The civilian worker affiliated with a military unit under the defense ministry tested positive after coming into contact with another civilian who was found to have contracted the virus earlier, according to the ministry.

+The soldier based in Seongnam, south of Seoul, tested positive after carrying out supporting work at a local government office, it added.

-The latest cases raised the total number of infections reported among the military population to 651.
-Of them, 625 have been fully cured and 26 are undergoing treatment.
+The latest cases raised the total number of infections reported among the military population to 667.

-Nationwide, South Korea reported 447 more COVID-19 cases, including 429 local infections, raising the total caseload to 102,582, the Korea Disease Control and Prevention Agency (KDCA) said.
+Nationwide, the country reported 478 more COVID-19 cases, including 460 local infections, raising the total caseload to 106,230, the Korea Disease Control and Prevention Agency (KDCA) said.

 graceoh@yna.co.kr